Cervical neck instability | Prolotherapy for chronic neck pain

 The rush to surgery is based on the immediate goals of the patients, that is the alleviation of pain.
-Spinal cervical fusion and decompression seems to offer a solution – short term.
+Spinal cervical fusion and decompression seem to offer a solution – short term.
 This is supported in the medical literature.
-In one study in the medical journal Spine (Sept 2013) , patients with cervical radiculopathy, treated with surgery and physiotherapy resulted in a more rapid patient improvement during the first year after surgery, with significantly greater improvement in neck pain and global assessment scores compared to physiotherapy alone.
+In one study in the medical journal Spine (Sept 2013), patients with cervical radiculopathy, treated with surgery and physiotherapy resulted in a more rapid patient improvement during the first year after surgery, with significantly greater improvement in neck pain and global assessment scores compared to physiotherapy alone.

-However the differences between the groups decreased after two years.
-In this paper where surgery was touted as being so successful – the researchers concluded: “Structured physiotherapy should be tried before surgery is chosen.”(5) After two years, the same result between physical therapy and surgery was seen – no difference in outcome.
+However, the differences between the groups decreased after two years.
+In this paper where surgery was touted as being so successful – the researchers concluded: “Structured physiotherapy should be tried before surgery is chosen.”(5) After two years, the same result between physical therapy and surgery was seen – no difference in the outcome.

 In a more detailed look at the results of the above study, the researchers looked at the factors affecting the outcome of surgical versus nonsurgical treatment of cervical radiculopathy.

 They wanted to analyze factors that may influence the outcome of anterior cervical decompression and fusion (ACDF) followed by physiotherapy versus physiotherapy alone for treatment of patients with cervical radiculopathy.